mongodb-partners/Amplify_APIGW_Atlas_for_startup/README.md

 # Microservice Application with API Architecture for Startups

-This is a reference architecture for API-based applications with MongoDB Atlas, APIGW, and Lambda
+This is a reference architecture for API-based applications with AWS Amplify , MongoDB Atlas, APIGW, and Lambda

 ## [MongoDB Atlas](https://www.mongodb.com/atlas)